 However, not all bath bombs are the same.
-Though there’s certainly never a shortage of psychedelic, fizzy spheres to choose from, you actually might want to consider ditching the traditional store-bought bath bomb in favor of a homemade one made with natural ingredients.
+Though there’s certainly never a shortage of psychedelic, fizzy spheres to choose from, you actually might want to consider ditching the traditional store-bought bath bomb in favor of homemade bath bombs made with natural ingredients.

-Because store-bought bath bombs are usually formulated with a variety of bad ingredients — such as, artificial dyes and fragrances, they may irritate skin or even cause allergic reactions.
+Because store-bought bath bombs are usually formulated with a variety of bad ingredients – such as artificial dyes and fragrances – they may irritate skin or cause allergic reactions.
 Even if your skin isn’t particularly sensitive, you’d probably be much better off leaving some of these ingredients out of the water you soak in.

 Ready to start making your own bath bombs from scratch?
-Here’s some information to guide you through it, along with our favorite recipes for making DIY bath bombs without citric acid.
+Here are some information to guide you through it, along with our favorite recipes for making DIY bath bombs without citric acid.

-Making your own bath bombs out of natural ingredients is not only much better for your health, but it can also save you a ton of money in the long-run.
-To sum up, here are the main benefits of making your own bath bombs at home:
+Making bath bombs on your own out of natural ingredients is not only much better for your health, but it can also save you a ton of money in the long-run.
+To sum up, here are the main benefits of homemade bath bombs:

 - Fun DIY project